 Carhartt is well known for their quality jackets for adults and older kids; they have brought the quality of their larger jackets down to scale in these toddler snowsuits (which are also available in pink).
 They have a quilted interior and roll over cuffs at both the wrists and ankles.
 The gusseted crotch allows for ease of movement making it a comfortable suit for younger toddlers who may be carried in a backpack.

-Two Piece Snowuits
+2 Piece Snowuits for toddlers

-Two piece Snowsuits offer more flexibility and tend to be adjustable, so that they can grow with your child (I have often been able to have my kids wear this style of suit two winters in a row).
+Two piece Snowsuits offer more flexibility and the snow bibs tend to be adjustable, so that they can grow with your child (I have often been able to have my kids wear this style of suit two winters in a row).
 These suits offer increased mobility and range of motion.
 They are easier to put on and take off which can be important for toddlers and preschoolers who are experimenting with independence.

 This two piece set from Carter’s boasts a fleece lined hood for snugly soft warmth, and adjustable wrist cuffs and leg gators to help create a barrier against the elements.
 In sizes 2T and up this suit will be great for bigger toddlers who are starting to play in the snow for longer periods of time.
 It’s also nice to have the separate winter jacket for days when kids just need a jacket and no snow pants.